 Devon Energy sells its production under both long-term and short-term agreements at prices negotiated with third parties.
 In Canada, the national government and the governments of Alberta, British Columbia, and Saskatchewan regulate the volume of natural gas that may be shipped from those provinces.

-It pursuing a series of measures to increase capital and reduce debt.
+It is also pursuing a series of measures to increase capital and reduce debt.

-To raise cash, in 2014 Devon Energy agreed to sell some conventional liquids-rich gas assets in Western Canada, as well as six gas plants and related infrastructure, to
+To raise cash in 2014 Devon Energy sold its conventional liquids-rich gas assets in Western Canada, as well as six gas plants and related infrastructure, to